Current Waterworks Projects

-The City of Simi Valley/Ventura County Waterworks District No. 8 (District) is committed to delivering high-quality drinking water to over 24,000 residential, industrial, and commercial customers.
+The City of Simi Valley/Ventura County Waterworks District No. 8 (District) is committed to delivering high-quality drinking water to over 26,000 residential, industrial, and commercial service connections.
 The District operates an extensive potable water system within the City of Simi Valley and some unincorporated areas in Ventura County.
 The District’s projects consist of facility rehabilitation and replacement of aging infrastructure in addition to improvement of the District’s water distribution and storage system to meet the current design and regulatory standards.

 PROJECTS UNDER CONSTRUCTION